 Why Grant Thornton

-You'll get a flexible and scalable team of industry experts who can collaborate with you to determine your current state, support your gap assessment of processes, functions, data and supporting tech and tools, and then set out options to address them and implement the Consumer Duty.
+A flexible and scalable team of industry experts will collaborate with you to determine your current state, support your gap assessment of processes, functions, data and supporting tech and tools, and then set out options to address them and implement the Consumer Duty.

-The level and nature of advice and support you can get is entirely flexible.
-Skilled resource is available as and when required to deliver any aspect of your programme of work.
+The level and nature of advice and support we can provide is entirely flexible.
+Skilled resource is available as and when required to deliver any aspect of your programme of work